 Today, however, Jayne was acting as my producer and scripted the testimonial and introductory videos.
 The testimonial ones were going to follow a set script for consistency, and the introductory ones were for their own use, so the script was a little more flexible.

 The key to a set of videos is consistency.
 Consistency in lighting, consistency in sound, consistency in the script.
-I took care of the technical aspects (lighting and sound), and Jayne took care of the scripts.
+I took care of the technical aspects (lighting, sound and filming), and Jayne took care of the scripts.
 I'd explain what was going to happen then Jayne took over and talked to them about the words.

 We shot the testimonial videos first.
 Our thinking was that because it was so scripted (and reasonably short) it would be easy for each person to do and that would put them in the right mindset for the slightly longer, and more free-form introductory video.